 Current project: Flight barn

-Randy Zuniga of McCall has made a very generous donation that will allow Snowdon to finally construct its greatly needed raptor flight facility.
+Randy Zuniga of McCall has made a very generous donation that will allow Snowdon to finally construct its greatly needed raptor flight facility; However, we need additional funding to finish the project.
 Randy donated in the name of his late wife, Toni Zuniga, a beloved teacher in McCall and long time animal supporter.
 Randy is a retired hydrologist who is also a huge McPaws supporter.
 Snowdon Wildlife Sanctuary is grateful to Randy and will name their new facility in honor of Randy and Toni.
 The flight facility will allow Snowdon to test the flight capability of recovering raptors prior to release.
 Construction is planned for this summer!

 We hope to break ground this summer on a 20’ X 50’pole-barn structure to flight test and house rehabilitating injured and/or orphaned birds of prey (falcons, hawks, owls, and eagles).
 The flight barn will consist of 2 bays, each approximately 10’ Wide X 50’ Long.
 One bay will be used for flight testing birds, which is important for getting birds’ muscles strong after a long period of immobility so they can fly successfully when released back to the wild.
 The internal height of this bay will be 12 feet.
 The second bay will house recuperating birds and SWS resident educational birds of prey in individual enclosures called “mews”.
 This bay will have an internal height of 8-12 feet.